 Access to the Wilderness Preserve portion of the park and Habitat Protection Area (HPA) is possible but demands experienced wilderness skills and self-sufficiency.
 Contact the Vuntut Gwitchin Government regarding access to the Settlement Lands.

-As the crow flies, the park and HPA are halfway between Dawson City and Old Crow and entirely within Vuntut Gwitchin Traditional Territory.
-Access is by helicopter and the trip takes 2.5 hours one way.
+As the crow flies, the park and HPA are halfway between Dawson and Old Crow and entirely within Vuntut Gwitchin Traditional Territory.
+Access is by helicopter from Dawson and the trip takes 2.5 hours, one-way.
 You can also get there by foot or snowmobile.
 During high water you can also travel by boat.
-You need a park permit to land any aircraft in any Yukon park.
+You need a park permit to land any aircraft in any Yukon territorial park.

 Download a 1:250,000 scale map of the park.

 There are no staffed facilities in the Ecological Reserve or Habitat Protection Area (HPA).
 The nearest community is Old Crow, which lies 100 km by air to the north.
 The Government of Yukon maintains basic cabin accommodation in partnership with the Vuntut Gwichin Government and Bear Cave Mountain Eco-Adventures.
 Use of the cabin is strictly managed for bear viewing opportunities.

 Together, Ni''iinlii Njik (Fishing Branch) Territorial Park and adjacent Habitat Protection Area (HPA) and Settlement Lands protect a distinct and fascinating ecosystem and an enduring Gwich'in connection to the land.
 Limestone caves, year-round open water and early-winter salmon runs support grizzly bear concentrations and large trees rarely seen this far north.
 The Porcupine caribou herd also migrates through the area, home to many other species of wildlife, including Dall’s sheep and moose.